-Shortly after his recovery, Ryan was approached by a director/producer, David Risotto, who was interested in having Ryan play the lead in a documentary about a deaf baseball player from the 1800’s, William Ellsworth Hoy, otherwise known as Dummy Hoy.
+Shortly after his recovery, Ryan was approached by a Hollywood director/producer who was interested in having Ryan play the lead in a documentary about a deaf baseball player from the 1800’s, William Ellsworth Hoy, otherwise known as Dummy Hoy.
 David had found Ryan through a football picture on the wall at CSDR, because he closely resembled Dummy Hoy.
 Ryan really had no acting experience, but when asked if he was interested in playing the part, he agreed.

 He received the script on a Sunday night before the shoot the next morning at 8:00 a.m..
 During the shoot, deaf actress Deanne Bray, who played Hoy’s wife in the documentary, took Ryan under her wing and coached him with his lines.

 This documentary led to other guest starring roles on the popular TV shows “Cold Case,” “House” and “Miami Medical.”
 He now has a recurring role playing “Travis” on ABC Family’s “Switched at Birth,” and appeared in the first Facetime commercial for Apple’s Iphone.
 Ryan has gone on to do some theater, as well as starring in short films.

 The acting bug has bitten Ryan, which he thoroughly enjoys, even the really long days.
 He feels very comfortable in front of the camera, and is also proud to say that each set has been on, is now more informed about the deaf community and have even learned a little sign language!